 Please note that a Temporary Event Notice can only authorise licensable activities for events with an attendance of 499 people or less, including staff.

 You must give a minimum of 10 clear working days’ notice of a standard TEN or a minimum of 5 working days for a late TEN.
-Working days are Monday to Friday.
-The day you submit the TEN and the day the TEN starts cannot be considered part of the notice period.
+A working day is any day other than a Saturday, a Sunday, Christmas Day, Good Friday, or a bank holiday.

-Authorisation of a TEN is subject to certain limits.
-The premises user is permitted:
+Authorisation of a TEN is subject to certain limits:

-499 people per event at any one time.
-The maximum number of people who may attend a temporary event at any one time is 499, but please note that this includes people working at the event (bar staff, performers, stewards etc) as well as any audience or customers;
+- the maximum number of people attending at any one time is 499, but please note that this includes people working at the event (bar staff, performers, stewards etc) as well as any audience or customers;

 Exceeding the above permitted limits makes the premises user liable for prosecution.

 Application and guidance notes